97-Jeffrey/Movie-Search/README.md

-# This is A Dynamic Movie Search App Implemented By React
+# This is A Dynamic Movie Search App Implemented In React.js

-## Tools Used:
+## Languages/Tools Used:

 1. React.js
 2. JavaScript